 Jonah Edelman is co-founder and Chief Executive Officer of Stand for Children.
-Stand for Children’s ten state affiliates (AZ, CO, IL, IN, LA, MA, OR, TN, TX, and WA) help children at the bottom of the economic ladder to rise up, most fundamentally by improving early literacy and increasing high school success through effective dropout prevention strategies, expanded career technical education, and improved college preparation.
+Stand for Children’s nine state affiliates (AZ, CO, IL, IN, LA, OR, TN, TX, and WA) help children at the bottom of the economic ladder to rise up, most fundamentally by improving early literacy and increasing high school success through effective dropout prevention strategies, expanded career technical education, and improved college preparation.
 Where significant progress is achievable, Stand affiliates also work to increase funding equity and adequacy; improve school quality in communities with a concentration of chronically low performing schools; improve teaching quality; and increase access to quality early childhood education.

 Stand for Children achieves scaled impact in these areas through a variety of strategies, including: championing evidence-based policies and targeted investments; empowering families to effectively support and advocate for their children’s education; ensuring the policies and investments we champion actually reach the classroom and help children, and are sustained over time; electing candidates to school boards, state legislature, and other key offices who will champion or support our priority solutions.